 9 Most Powerful Birds That Eat Snakes

-Animals primarily eat nuts, seeds, or berries to survive, but some birds that eat snakes.
+Answer to the question Birds That Eat Snakes, Animals mainly eat nuts, seeds, or berries to survive but some birds that eat snakes.
 Ophiophagy, or “snake eating,” refers to the habit of regularly eating snakes.
 Some birds that eat snakes regularly, while others only occasionally.

 This article covers nine different birds that eat snakes, their eating habits, physical attributes, and habitats.
 Ophiophagy refers to preying on snakes with animals like birds being ophiophagous.
 The King Cobra’s name comes from the Latin term for snake eaters.